ACCORD-NWP/DAVAI/README.md

   - `davai-build [-h]`
   - `davai-run_tests [-h]`

-More details to be found in the User Guide.
+More details to be found in the documentation, in particular in case of a multi-repos contribution.

 Tests versions and reference experiments
 ----------------------------------------